cacilhas/microcli/bright/README.md

 ## Use

-- `brightcli`: return current brightness
+- `brightcli`: returns current brightness
-- `brightcli +`: increment brightness and return the new value
+- `brightcli +`: increments brightness and returns its new value
-- `brightcli -`: decrement brightness and return the new value
+- `brightcli -`: decrements brightness and returns its new value